shikhar321/TEST/README.md

 1. Download and install XAMPP in your machine
 2. Clone or download the repository
 3. Extract all the files and move it to the 'htdocs' folder of your XAMPP directory.
-4. Make
-5. Extract all the files and move it to the 'htdocs' folder of your XAMPP directory.
+4. Make a new folder 'project' in the 'htdocs' folder of your XAMPP directory.
+Extract all the files and move it to this folder.
 6. Start the Apache and Mysql in your XAMPP control panel.
-7. Open your web browser and type 'localhost/phpmyadmin'
+7. Click on Admin button in the Mysql Module.
+Alternatively you can open your web browser and type 'http://localhost/phpmyadmin/'
-8. In phpmyadmin page, create a new database from the left panel and name it as 'project'
+8. In phpmyadmin page, create a new database from the left panel and name it as 'project'.
+9. Click on New button inside 'project' database
+10. On the navigation bar click on SQL and create a table named “users” inside your newly created database and click ok.

-9. Import the file 'myhmsdb.sql' inside your newly created database and click ok.
+10. Import the file 'myhmsdb.sql' inside your newly created database and click ok.
-10. Open a new tab and type 'http://localhost/project/index.php' in the url of your browser
+11. Open a new tab and type 'http://localhost/project/index.php' in the url of your browser
-11. Hurray!
+12. Hurray!
 That's it!

 ### SOFTWARES USED
   - XAMPP was installed on windows and APACHE2 Server and MySQL were initialized.
 And, files were built inside opt/lampp/htdocs/myhmsp